pingcap/tidb-operator/en/deploy-tidb-operator.md

 * [RBAC](https://kubernetes.io/docs/admin/authorization/rbac) enabled (optional)
 * [Helm](https://helm.sh) version >= 2.11.0 and < 2.16.4

-> **Note:**
->
-> - Although TiDB Operator can use network volume to persist TiDB data, this can affect performance a lot because TiDB stores multiple replicas itself.
-So it is highly recommended to set up [local volume](https://kubernetes.io/docs/concepts/storage/volumes/#local) for better performance.
->
-> - Network volumes in a multi-availability zone setup require Kubernetes v1.12 or higher version.
-It is recommended to use networked volumes to store backup data in `tidb-bakup` chart.

 ## Deploy Kubernetes cluster

 TiDB Operator runs in Kubernetes cluster.
 You can refer to [the document of how to set up Kubernetes](https://kubernetes.io/docs/setup/) to set up a Kubernetes cluster.
 Make sure that the Kubernetes version is v1.12 or higher.
 If you are using AWS, GKE or local machines, here are quick-start tutorials: